 - R47.
-We mean SSI received by any FU member in 2009.
-SSI is not Social Security, although the program is administered by the Social Security Administration and a person can receive both.
+We mean SSI received by any FU member in 2011.
+SSI is not Social Security, nor is it Social Security Disability Insurance (SSDI), although the program is administered by the Social Security Administration and a person can receive both.
 Generally, SSI is for people who don't qualify for Social Security: - 1) The elderly, over 65 who did not work enough to qualify for Social Security - 2) The disabled: - (a) Adult (18 and older) with a physical or mental condition that keeps him or her from working for 12 months, or is considered terminal - (b) Child (under 18) with a physical or mental condition that would keep an adult from working for 12 months, or is considered terminal - 3) The blind, either adult or child, with severely limited or no vision - R51.
-This question asks if anyone listed in the family unit received income from any other welfare or assistance program in 2009. - R55.
-CHILD SUPPORT is money from an absent parent to support a child younger than 18 in the FU in 2009.
+This question asks if anyone listed in the family unit received income from any other welfare or assistance program in 2011. - R55.
+CHILD SUPPORT is money from an absent parent to support a child younger than 18 in the FU in 2011.
 Usually that refers to court-awarded child support, but could also include support that is not court-ordered.
 SUPPORT is money for food, clothing, shelter, and other necessities, but not gifts (birthday, Christmas, etc.) of money or any non-monetary items.